Centesimal angular measure

 The centesimal units

 In the centesimal system, a right angle is divided into 100 centesimal degrees; each centesimal degree, into 100 centesimal minutes; and each centesimal minute into 100 centesimal seconds.
 (Centesimal degrees are also known as grads , grades , or gon .)
+The centesimal degree is sometimes abbreviated as "cdeg "; the centesimal minute as "c "; and the centesimal second, "cc ".

 This creates a treacherous difficulty for readers who are familiar with the ordinary sexagesimal system, because the degrees (in particular) are almost the same size as the usual ones.
 There is not enough difference for the change of units to be immediately obvious — a problem exacerbated by Laplace's use of the usual terms (degrees, minutes, and seconds) without the qualifier “centesimal”.

-On the other hand, the discrepancy amounts to about a factor of two at the minutes, as centesimal minutes are (9/10)×(6/10) or 0.54 as large as minutes of arc.
+On the other hand, the discrepancy amounts to about a factor of two at the minutes, as centesimal minutes are (9/10)×(6/10) or 0.54 as large as sexagesimal minutes of arc.
 And it's about a factor of 3 in the seconds; so when Laplace remarks that the refraction at 50° zenith distance is 186″,728 (see p.
 530 of Bowditch's version), or that (as on p.
 477 of Bowditch's translation) the horizontal refraction is about 6500″, the modern reader immediately has a sense that something is wrong.

 Conversions